padresmurfa/style_guides/csharp_unit_tests.md

 ## **8. Exception Handling (`Assert.Throws`)**

-When using a mechanism such as Assert.Throws, which places the exception name that is being asserted against above the code block that exercises the system under test.
+When using a mechanism such as Assert.Throws to wrap the SUT invocation, the exception name that is being asserted against will be placed above the code block that exercises the system under test.
+In such cases, consider the Assert.Throws mechanism to be part of the WHEN section.
+Assign the actual exception to a local variable and assert that it is as expected in a subsequent THEN section

-i.e.
-- **The THEN section should be placed before the WHEN section** when testing exceptions.
-- **Use `Assert.Throws` to verify expected exceptions.**

 ✅ **Good Example:**
 ```csharp